 This page presents the Four Essential Travel Phrases using two tactile writing systems: Braille and Moon Type.

-Also see the regular pages for English and German.
+Also see the regular pages for English, German, and Welsh.

 Louis Braille created his writing system for the blind in 1830.